Hyundai i20 N hatchback review

 Handily, the shift in recent years to smaller, turbocharged engines has tended to boost efficiency as well as performance.
 In the case of the i20 N yet, this means it officially returns 40.2mpg, if you can resist racing away from every set of lights.
 The Ford Fiesta ST - its biggest rival - manages official figures of 40.4mpg and both cars have CO2 emissions of 158g/km, which are reasonable figures for a private buyer, but aren't likely to enamour company-car drivers.

-VED (tax) will be charged at the standard rate and maintenance should also be pretty cheap.
+VED (tax) is charged at the standard rate and maintenance should also be pretty cheap.
 Tyres will cost a bit more than for a regular supermini, owing to their high-performance specifications, but shouldn't break the bank.
 Insurance will be more expensive, however; the i20 N is likely to rival the group 28 rating of the Fiesta ST.

 Engines, drive & performance